okuvshynov/vimqq/tests/readme.txt

 2. VIMQQ_KEEP_DIR - do not delete temp working directory
 3. VIMQQ_VIM_BINARY - path/name for vim to use. default is 'vim'.
 Can be useful to test specific version or nvim.

-api_ tests are using real API (local or remote) and require extra setup.
-They are not free to run and require API tokens for remote providers. run_all will skip running them by default.

-What tests should we write:
-1. multi-bot
-2. testing errors/timeouts
-3. testing warmup on demand
-4. testing auto warmup
-5. testing other context types - file, project, blame
-6. testing navigation in chat list
-7. testing forking

-Improvements for tests themselves:
-1. Run faster
-2. detect if vim is present and avoid installing if yes
-3. coverage?
-4. test in vim himself. wait for N seconds for content to be equal to expectations.